ndjinga/SOLVERLAB/CoreFlows/gui/doc/svlinstallation.rst

     cd ~/workspace/SOLVERLAB
     mkdir SOLVERLAB_build
     mkdir SOLVERLAB_install

+Then we are going to compile the project with cmake in the build folder and install it.

+.. code-block:: bash

     cd SOLVERLAB_build

-Then we are going to compile the project with cmake and install it.

-.. code-block:: bash

     cmake ../SOLVERLAB-master/ -DCMAKE_INSTALL_PREFIX=../SOLVERLAB_install -DCMAKE_BUILD_TYPE=Release -DSOLVERLAB_WITH_GUI=ON -DSOLVERLAB_WITH_DOCUMENTATION=ON
     make
     make install